codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

     public void onCreate() {
         super.onCreate();

+        // Use for troubleshooting -- remove this line for production Parse.setLogLevel(Parse.LOG_LEVEL_DEBUG);

         // set applicationId, and server server based on the values in the Heroku settings.
         // clientKey is not needed unless explicitly configured
         // any network interceptors must be added with the Configuration Builder given this syntax